allexx99/Eternal_Capital/README.md

 By getting the companies' data in real time, all investors will have the same information about them in order to make the right decision every step of the way.

-On the other hand "Eternal Capital" enables seamless communication between users with the help of a safe and easy to use, integrated chat.
-This feature encourages users to help each other and build close relationships.
+On the other hand "Eternal Capital" enables seamless communication between users with the help of an easy to use and safe, integrated chat.
+This feature encourages investors to help each other and build close relationships.

+A crucial aspect in building this web application was the security which was provided by an authentication and access-control framework provided by Spring Security.